The History of Skiing

 Through the Snow: The Story of the History of Skis and the Goddess Skadi.

-It is hard to believe that a simple piece of split wood would shape the spirit of a region - and yet that is where the story of skis begins.
-With a rough plank strapped to a foot, humanity learned to glide silently over vast, snowy landscapes.
-Thus, the ski was born - not as a toy or sport, but as a tool for survival and freedom.
+It is hard to believe that a simple piece of split wood would shape the spirit of a region – and yet that is where the story of skis begins.
+With a rough plank fastened to a foot, humanity learned to silently glide over vast, snowy landscapes.
+Thus, the ski was born – not as a toy or sport, but as a tool for survival and freedom.

 🏔️ Origin and early evidence

-Source: History of Skiing: The Beginning – Shawnee Mountain Ski Area
+Source:History of Skiing: The Beginning – Shawnee Mountain Ski Area

-❄️ The Sámi and the Skis
+❄️ The Sami People and the Skis

-Source: Thank the Sami for the skis! - Humanism & Knowledge
+Source:Thank the Sami for the skis! - Humanism & Knowledge

 ⛷️ Sondre Norheim and modern skiing

-In the 1800s, the Norwegian Sondre Norheim revolutionized skiing by introducing new bindings and shorter, curved skis.
+In the 19th century, the Norwegian Sondre Norheim revolutionized skiing by introducing new bindings and shorter, curved skis.
 He developed the Telemark turn, a technique that laid the foundation for modern alpine skiing.
 Norheim won the first national ski race in Norway in 1868 and is considered a pioneer in the sport.

-🎖️ The Norwegian military and skiing
+🎖️ The Norwegian military and skis

 🛷 From transport to sport